-Honors Lit of the Western World I
+Honors Lit of the Western World I 3.0 hours lecture

 Prerequisite: Qualification for the Honors Program and Eligibility for ENGL 1.

 An honors course that offers a survey of the historical development of western literature from classical times to the Renaissance, reflecting philosophical, political, and artistic changes in the western culture.